-a.
-A listing, which describes raw materials and parts, samples, finished goods, and merchandise in such a manner that will trace items to the original source documents (i.e., purchase invoices)
+- A listing, which describes raw materials and parts, samples, finished goods, and merchandise in such a manner that will trace items to the original source documents (i.e., purchase invoices). - The value of raw materials and parts, samples, finished goods, and merchandise. - The date the inventory was taken. - The exact total value of all inventory items; not a rounded or estimated value.
+Inventory or jewelry lines carried by sales people must be included in the annual physical inventory.

-- b.
-The value of raw materials and parts, samples, finished goods, and merchandise - c.
-The date the inventory was taken - d.
-The exact total value of all inventory items; not a rounded or estimated value.
-Inventory or jewelry lines carried by sales people must be included in the annual physical inventory - 2.
-Maintain purchase invoices of raw materials and merchandise - 3.
-Maintain sales receipts, which identify items sold by inventory numbers, descriptions, or some other method that will trace the items to the listing of the physical inventory and the original source documents (i.e., purchase invoices)
+- Maintain purchase invoices of raw materials and merchandise. - Maintain sales receipts, which identify items sold by inventory numbers, descriptions, or some other method that will trace items to the listing of the physical inventory and the original source documents (i.e., purchase invoices).

-Depending upon your business, you should also keep a detailed list of merchandise that
+Depending upon your business, you should also keep a detailed list of merchandise that:

-- Belongs to others in the jewelry industry, and - Is temporarily away from your business, whether in your possession or in the hands of an authorized party
+- Belongs to others in the jewelry industry, and - Is temporarily away from your business, whether in your possession or in the hands of an authorized party.

 Assign inventory numbers to your merchandise.
-Inventory numbers can be established as described on page 7.
 You can create inventory numbers of categories, such as type of merchandise (gold, loose diamonds, etc.) or supplier.
-Use a method that works best for your business.
+Use a method that works best for vour business.

-Assign inventory numbers in sequence by number, letter, and or letter/number combination.
+Assign inventory numbers in sequence by number, letter, and or letter/ number combination.
 Be sure to develop consistent codes that are easy for you and your employees to understand and remember.